manesec/maketoolkit/README.md

 # If you want to support to view .md file, you need to:
 sudo mkt script InstallGlow

-# When it finish just type :
+# When it finish to install db just type :
+mkt s reverse shell
+# or
 mkt search reverse shell

 # Enjoy it